suchiz/Suchiz-Rendring-Engine/README.md

 # Suchiz-Rendring-Engine

-Requieres at least OpenGL 3.3, Qt 4.7 and C++11
+Requires at least OpenGL 3.3, Qt 4.7 and C++11
 This is a small 3D Engine made for a university project purpose.

 This contains a Blinn-Phong lightning and shadowmaps for the rendering part.